|

 soundboard that gave Easy Star real depth.
 Applying delay

-to vocals and panning echoing rim shots all around the room’s
+to vocals and panning echoing rim shots all around the rooms

 PA system, the more Filmer asserted himself, the more interesting